 1/2 teaspoon ground black pepper

 Add avocado oil to a bowl large enough to hold the potatoes and add the spices.
 Mix thoroughly.
 It will be a stiff paste.

-Add potatoes and mix until well coated with spices.
+Add potatoes and mix until all are well coated with spices.

 Pour potatoes into a baking pan lined with parchment paper.
 Make sure the tray is not overcrowded, that potatoes are just one layer high.

-Bake 40 minutes at 400º F. You can bake them longer if you like crisper.
+Bake 40 minutes at 400º F. You can bake them longer if you like them crisper.